 Foreign students should begin correspondence with the University several months before the beginning of the semester in which they wish to enroll.
 All correspondence should be sent by air mail, facsimile: (916-577-2220), or e-mail: admissions@jessup.edu.

 ADMISSIONS CRITERIA

-William Jessup University practices selective admission.
 An applicant's academic records, supporting documents, moral character, and willingness to comply with the standards and values of the University are considered before a final decision about admission is made.